 Several weeks ago, I was contacted by several biblical scholars, asking what I thought of the article by Hugo Méndez in the Journal of New Testament Studies, as well as its treatment in the Daily Beast by the leading religion commentator, Candida Moss.
 I like and respect Professors Moss and Méndez, so I was of course interested in the issues they were engaging.
 I also had lunch with Bart Ehrman in Marburg last August, at the international Society of New Testament Studies meetings, so I was curious to see what Hugo might have done with Bart’s work on early Christian pseudepigraphal (falseauthorship) writings.
 As Johannine scholarship has been a lifelong pursuit for me, keeping up on the latest is always of interest.
 I then received an invitation by Mark Elliott, editor of Bible and Interpretation, to write a response.
 I said I was tempted but was facing a few other deadlines.
 When he later shared that he was hoping I might yield to that temptation, I agreed to write a response, so here it is.

 Anderson, Paul N., "On Biblical Forgeries and Imagined Communities—A Critical Analysis of Recent Criticism" (2020).
-Faculty Publications - College of Christian Studies.
+Faculty Publications - George Fox School of Theology.
 372.